-How to Read Music, Sheet Music and Music Notes
+How to Read Music, Sheet Music and Music Notes (For Beginners)

 Are you a singer or self-taught instrumentalist and want to know how you can up your game?
 Performing songs and songwriting may be a creative process, but there’s some useful theory that’ll take your hobby, or career, further.

 Learn how to read music, sheet music and music notes so you can instantly sing or play a tune.
 It’ll put you ahead at auditions and make rehearsals smooth.
 It’ll enable you to compose your own unique melodies, follow harmonies and understand song structure.

 Don’t get left behind in this competitive industry.
 Read our guide on becoming proficient with the basic technicalities of music.

 How to read music, sheet music and music notes